mghpcc-projects/user_level_slurm_reservations/README.md

   which monitor the set of Slurm reservations and invoke HIL control operations to move nodes between HIL projects and the HIL free pool.

+  4. A MOC HIL client interface, used by the ULSR code to remotely execute HIL commands on the nodes placed into and freed from HIL reservations, and on the switches terminating the physical network links which interconnect the nodes.

+  5. A Slurm partition instance.

+  6. A MOC HIL cluster instance.

 ## HIL Reservation Management Commands